Pectus Excavatum Heart Problems

 If pectus excavatum affects your cardiac and pulmonary functioning, you may feel fast heart rate after doing a sternous physical activity.

-The pectus excavatum deformity is more harmful to the health that you've previously thought.
+The pectus excavatum deformity is more harmful your health that you've previously thought.

 The heart is probably the most crucial organ in your body that is always required to perform optimally.